 We led health and hygiene awareness efforts in the communities we serve.
 Specifically, we discussed the importance of proper personal and household hygiene in limiting the spread of diseases such as malaria.
 We also used these platform to hosts dialogues on domestic violence and female genital mutilation/ cutting (FGM/C).

-We provide poor and ultra-poor communities access to clean water and latrines.
+We provide poor and ultra-poor people access to clean water and latrines.

 We promote the economic independence of ultra-poor individuals, specifically women and children.